 Table 4 in the original version has become Table IV in the current version.
 In the original version, the unwinsorized sample shows a weakly significant decline in dispersion of estimates across all stages.
 The effect is also relatively small in magnitude since the SD decline is only 9%.
-With extreme outliers removed in the 2.5%-97.5% winsorized sample, the decline becomes both significant and larger in magnitude.
+With extreme outliers removed in the 2.5% to 97.5% winsorized sample, the decline becomes both significant and larger in magnitude.
 The SD now declines by 53.5% across all stages.
-The results in the current version show that Q1 of the estimate distribution increases significantly across all stages and Q3 declines significantly.
+The results in the current version show that Q1 of the estimate distribution increases significantly across all stages and Q3 decreases significantly.
 The result is a decline of 47.2% (depicted in Figure 3).
 Again, the numbers in both versions are in the same ballpark.

-Appendix C. RT-sample, RT-hypotheses, and results
+Appendix C: RT Sample, RT Hypotheses, and Results

-This appendix presents the RT-hypotheses in detail and the test results of #fincap RTs as a group.
-The instruction sheet itself is available as Figure IA.11 in the Internet Appendix.
-We start by providing the context that motivates the RT-hypotheses.
+This appendix presents the RT hypotheses in detail and the test results of #fincap RTs as a group.
+The instruction sheet itself is available as Figure E in the Internet Appendix.
+We start by providing the context that motivates the RT hypotheses.